Sukhum/i monkey nursery legends

 It is situated in a picturesque place, on Mt.
 Trapetsia in Sukhumi.

-There are experimental laboratories too, where only authorized personnel are admitted.
+There are experimental laboratories where only authorized personnel are admitted.
 Research and animal testing on primates are carried out there, including for medical purposes.

-On the plinth there is the following note:
+On the plinth stands the following inscription:

 “Poliomyelitis, yellow fever, typhus fever, tick-borne encephalitis, variola, hepatitis and other human diseases have been investigated through monkey experiments.”

 The monument was erected in 1977 on the fiftieth anniversary of the Sukhumi nursery.
 This date reminds people that originally the idea of establishing the center and primate testing was not connected with the search for a cure for terrible diseases.